nitin-dominic/NR/_pages/about.md

 My research interests (areas of focus) include:

 * AI-based computer vision and object detection for agricultural applications.
-* utonomous ground and aerial robotic platforms with edge-AI deployment.
+* Autonomous ground and aerial robotic platforms with edge-AI deployment.
 * Smart sprayer technology and site-specific weed and disease management.
 * Robotic navigation, cyber-physical systems, and automated GIS workflows for spatial and image analysis.